-Air Dates & Times for the March Edition of Our Faith…Our Diocese:
+Air dates & times for the July edition of Our Faith…Our Diocese:

 Catholic Television is a Class “A” Low Power TV station.
 In addition to the low power broadcasts, CTV’s signal is broadcast to these cable television companies: Comcast-Scranton/Dallas/Dunmore (12); Service Electric Cable TV- Wilkes-Barre (18); Service Electric Cablevision, Hazleton (21); Metrocast Cable, Berwick (13); Adams Cable Service, Carbondale (16); and Comcast- Williamsport (16).